 Treatment for Tooth Grinding

 Like most dental problems, there is no one-size-fits-all solution for teeth grinding.
-Dr. Miller will perform a comprehensive evaluation to determine the cause for tooth grinding and create a personalized treatment plan to take care of your needs.
+Dr. Hoffert will perform a comprehensive evaluation to determine the cause for tooth grinding and create a personalized treatment plan to take care of your needs.

-- Splint Therapy / Night Guard – A dental splint or teeth grinding mouth guard is a removable appliance best suited for patients who have a balanced occlusion and healthy TMJ.
+- Splint Therapy / Night Guard – A dental splint or teeth grinding mouth guard is a removable appliance best suited for patients who have a balanced occlusion and a comfortable, stable bite.
 The teeth grinding mouth guard is worn at night to protect teeth from grinding and clenching.

-- Orthodontics – Dr. Miller may recommend orthodontic treatment to bring your teeth into the proper position and allow them to fit together harmoniously.
+- Orthodontics – Dr. Hoffert may recommend orthodontic treatment to bring your teeth into the proper position and allow them to fit together harmoniously.

 - Restorative Dentistry – If you have damaged teeth as a result of teeth grinding, Dr. Miller will offer restorative dentistry procedures to bring teeth back to optimal health and esthetics.
 Restorative dental treatments include dental crowns, porcelain veneers, and/or cosmetic bonding.

 Get Lasting Relief For Teeth Grinding

 Teeth grinding is easiest to treat the earlier it’s detected.
-The long term risks of teeth grinding include tooth loss, gum disease and TMJ related problems.
-Contact Asheville dentist Dr. Stephen A. Miller today to schedule a consultation and learn how we can help you to stop grinding your teeth and restore a healthier, more comfortable smile.
+The long term risks of teeth grinding include tooth loss, gum disease, and bite related problems.
+Contact our Asheville dentist office today to schedule a consultation with Dr. Hoffert and learn how we can help you to stop grinding your teeth and restore a healthier, more comfortable smile.